laothomas01/CS35AdvJavaProgrammingNotes/Obsidian-Adv Java Programming Notes/Software Engineering 101/Software Engineering 101.md

 				- OptionSet DEPENDS on Option
 				- Utility package class FileIO ASSOCIATES with Automotive.
 					- FileIO associating with Automotive also creates associations with classes Automotive depends on.
-		- ## Thinking Automically
+		- ## Thinking Atomically
+			- polymorphism
-			- find common behaviors between classes to provide polymorphism
+				- find common behaviors between classes to provide
 					- also gives reason to use an interface or abstract class
 				- i.e in video games
 					- enemy is a game entity
 					- player is a game entity